mirasl/dots/README.md

 `fc-cache -v`

 # Automated theme switching:
 Thanks to some light bash scripting, awesomewm config, and janky tkinter animations, you can switch the general theme of your computer via the main menu, available by right-clicking on the desktop.
 This changes the colors, fonts, and layout of the taskbar and sidebar, as well as the default look of alacritty.

+More in-depth explanation:
+The bash script `theme.sh` takes a theme number as an argument (see top of rc.lua for theme numbers - fruit is 1, fantasy is 2, etc).
+After verifying that the number does indeed correlate with a theme, it runs three commands.
+First, it writes the current theme into the aptly named current_theme.lua file, which tells AwesomeWM what theme to load.
+Then it writes the theme number into the appropriate location in alacritty.yml (using search-and-replace), which sets alacritty's color scheme.
+Finally, it restarts awesome so that the changes take effect.
+That's all great, but it causes an immediate restart and doesn't look so smooth.
+So I also have a file named `transition.py` - this is a python file that uses tkinter to draw a window, animates in that window until it covers the screen, runs `theme.sh` while the screen is completely covered, and then after a couple of seconds animates away, revealing the changed screen.
+Just like magic!
+While the theme switch is being done, `transition.py` repeatedly lifts itself to the front every frame or so, so that it stays above anything that awesome tries to push to the front.

+If this all sounds contrived and messy, well, you're probably right.
+I was worried when doing this that it would inadvertantly link everything in my computer with duct tape and that it would all fall apart with one file rename or something.
+Well, I can confidently tell you that I have been using my computer for quite some time after initially creating this configuration, and have basically left things alone and encountered no problems.
+I mostly work in catppuccin, but every once in a while it's nice to switch over to the "pink" theme for a change of pace, or to the pico8 theme for the lols (in true Unixporn fashion, haha).
+It works great for me, but I can't guarentee that for you - just keep that in mind!

 # My hotkeys: